shashkiranr/RxRetrofit-Android/README.md

     }
 ```

 #### *STEP 3 - Get the data from the API call by using `getSimpleJsonQuery` method.
-Pass the base url, end point string, query parameters in form of map, scheduler for RxJava*
+Pass the base url, end point string, query parameters in form of Map<String,Object>, scheduler for RxJava*

 ```groovy
     rxRetrofit.getSimpleJsonQuery(BASE_URL,END_POINT_STRING, data, null);